reysmerwvr/laravel-spanish-docs/redis.md

         // Rest of Redis configuration...
     ],

-Además de las opciones predeterminadas de configuración del servidor `host`, `port`, `database`, y `password`, PhpRedis admite los siguientes parametros de conexión adicionales: `persistent`, `prefix`, `read_timeout` y `timeout`.
-Puedes agregar cualquiera de estas opciones a la configuración del servidor de Redis en el archivo de configuración `config/database.php`:
+In addition to the default `host`, `port`, `database`, and `password` server configuration options, PhpRedis supports the following additional connection parameters: `persistent`, `prefix`, `read_timeout` and `timeout`.
+You may add any of these options to your Redis server configuration in the `config/database.php` configuration file:

     'default' => [
         'host' => env('REDIS_HOST', 'localhost'),